-We also settle for things that are far inferior to what God really wants us to have.
+Even a lot of God’s people will happily settle for things that are less than what God really wants us to have.
 We settle for things that look and feel “good enough”.
-Settling for less than God’s best limits our spiritual growth and potential for doing good in this world.
-Furthermore, evil is accelerating at a startling pace in our day.
+Settling for less than what God has for us limits our personal growth and chokes our ability to be a force for good in this world.
+Evil is accelerating at an alarming pace.
 (2nd Timothy 3:1-3).
-If Christians want to have any impact at all in these times we cannot afford to settle for anything less than God’s best.
+If we want to have an impact in these times we cannot afford to settle for anything less than God’s best.

 Following are four things that will eventually ruin us if we settle for them:

 Christians are redeemed for the sole purpose of influencing others (Matthew 5:14-16) and making a difference in this world (Ephesians 2:10).
 We minimize our ability to influence when we choose to blend in and take on the attitudes and behaviors of our culture.
 Taking on attitudes of worldliness, selfishness and unforgiveness will cause Christians to become powerless to effect change and spiritually useless (Matthew 5:13).